• Skip to main content

 What I don't recommend are parmesan cheese (too hard) and mozzarella cheese (not enough flavor).

-How to roll and shape Cheese Bread Rolls
+How to Shape Cheese Rolls

 After kneading the dough, roll it into a large smooth ball.
 Let it rest for 10 minutes to make it pliable.
 Divide the dough into 20 to 24 portions.
 For an evenly sized dough, use a kitchen scale.
 Mine was about 50g each.